lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 isvalid: true | offset: 5 CreateTime: 1672057327354 keySize: 10 valueSize: 43 sequence: -1 headerKeys: [] key: lokesh1729 payload: {"message": "lokesh1729 : payment success"}
 ```

-As we see from above log, all the messages with key `lokesh1729` are went to the same partition i.e. partition 7
+As we see from above log, all the messages with key `lokesh1729` are went to the same partition i.e. partition 7.

+# Consumer